Benidzu/NLP_Assignment/README.md

 ## Repository organization

-``data/`` includes data gathered from some of our sources. ``data/merged_data.csv`` is the most important file here, containing merged data from different sources, which is used for our analysis.
+``data/merged_data.csv`` contains merged data gathered from our data sources, which is used for all our analysis.
+We gathered and organized this data mostly automatically using some scripts as described below.
+For the purpose of evaluation of our code, the data we prepared suffices and no additional data gathering/preprocessing is required.
+All data is publicly accessible, for sources refer to the paper.

 ``report/`` includes the PDF report file, associated with this repository.

 Our main source code is contained in ``scripts/`` and ``notebooks/``

 ``notebooks/`` contains the main jupyter notebooks used for our analysis.
 * ``generalExploration.ipynb`` contains the majority of our exploration on merged data.
 * ``iberEvalExploration.ipynb`` contains some of our early analysis on the IberEval dataset.
-* ``generalAnalysis.ipynb`` contains some more exploration.

 Additionally, the Colab notebook which can be accessed [here](https://colab.research.google.com/drive/1xesfr4uBJJs11hAhujwsS79hfOZLYk2A?usp=sharing) and requires no additional setup, contains our analysis using BERT and ELMo.